-Having a Data Analytics Centre will be extremely useful for the State of NSW on many fronts...
 Being able to draw on this and other well-curated and up-to-date data will better enable NSW to improve critical government functions and solve difficult policy problems.
+There are many examples of areas to benefit from the DAC most notably in health, education and transport.
 I support the concept of the Data Analytics Centre and look forward to an active involvement in its development.